HackerExperience/letsbuildagame-docs/how_it_works/phases.md

 Whenever a feature is rejected, or deemed impracticable, we go back to Phase II and check if its possible to rewrite this feature on a better way.

 Phase III happens concurrently with next phases.

+# Technical Planning (Phase IV)

+## Overview

+On this phase, we choose the technology stack we are going to use.
+We take in consideration how many requests per second we plan to handle, and how we will be able to scale it out.

+## Rationale

+This Phase is intended to be